Communication Sciences and Disorders, Ph.D.

 Applications to the CSD Ph.D. program are completed online through the Graduate School website.
 The following materials are required for an applicant to be considered for admission to the UNCG CSD Ph.D. program:

 - University transcripts

 - GRE scores; TOEFL scores for international students

 - Three letters of recommendation

-- Interview with the CSD Director of Graduate Study for Doctoral Education and a potential faculty sponsor in the applicant’s research area of expertise
+- Interview with the CSD Graduate Program Director for Doctoral Education and a potential faculty sponsor in the applicant’s research area of expertise